 Pack a healthy lunch (and one that your child will actually eat) in a BPA and lead-free lunch box or bag.
 NaturalNews.com suggests the traffic light model for children’s lunches.

-Yellow for Caution – the ones you should be more careful about including in the lunch box – desserts, baked goods and juices and…
+- Yellow for Caution – the ones you should be more careful about including in the lunch box – desserts, baked goods, juices and…

 Be aware that many classrooms are declared “peanut or nut free zones” because of child allergies so that cuts out some of your options.
 Add a re-usable bottle of purified water and a small ice pack to keep the whole packed lunch cool and fresh both in hot weather and when the classroom is heated.